 In planning their programs, applicants may include as a project soft cost the costs for inspections and work write-ups.
 There is a limit to these costs of 7% of the hard costs of the rehabilitation or construction, not to exceed \$2,100 or be less than \$500.
-In addition to the costs for inspections and work write-ups, the costs for lead-based paint inspections, risk assessments and clearance testing are also paid as project soft costs.
-All project soft costs are not included in the \$25,000 cap on rehabilitation, but they do count toward the maximum per unit subsidy limit.
+In addition to the costs for inspections and work write-ups, the costs for lead-based paint inspections, risk assessments and clearance testing, and architectural and engineering fees are also paid as project soft costs.
+All project soft costs count toward the maximum per unit subsidy limit.